Chuks-Nero/Secure-CI-CD-Role-Design/README.md

 # Secure CI/CD Role Design
-## Goal

-Design a secure IAM role for CI/CD pipeline that:

-1. Enable automatic deployment to Development environments.
-2. Restrict Production deployments to approved, tagged releases only.
-3. Minimize blast radius across environments

-## Project Description
+## Overview

 This project defines a secure, enterprise-grade IAM role architecture for CI/CD pipelines in AWS.
 The design follows DevSecOps and Zero Trust principles, ensuring that automated pipelines can deploy safely with minimal privileges, strong identity verification, and strict environment separation.

 The architecture eliminates static credentials, enforces identity federation, and introduces tag-based authorization to control production deployments.
 Development environments deploy automatically, while production deployments are cryptographically gated through tagging and role-based conditions.

 This model is suitable for regulated environments and enterprise cloud governance programs.

+## Objective

+Design a secure IAM role for CI/CD pipeline that:

+1. Enable automatic deployment to Development environments.
+2. Restrict Production deployments to approved, tagged releases only.
+3. Minimize blast radius across environments

 ## Role Architecture Overview